ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/vLLM/vllm-run.md

 vLLM is designed to work seamlessly with models from the Hugging Face Hub.

 The first time you run vLLM, it downloads the required model.
-This means that you don't have to explicitly download any models.
+This means that you do not have to explicitly download any models.

 If you want to use a model that requires you to request access or accept the terms, you need to log in to Hugging Face using a token.